Writing promotion applications (6): What if you are rejected?

 In dealing with a rejection, try to keep your emotions at bay.
 Of course you will have a few days cursing the panel's ignorance, accusing them of not reading your application properly, and soothing your emotions with wine or chocolate.
 But please try to not let it impact you too much.
 Most of all don't let it impact on your self-esteem.
 Rejections always hurt, but remember this isn't personal.
 They have rejected your application they haven't rejected you.
 Just address the feedback and try again the next year.

-Also, don't withdraw into anger or cynicism about supposed injustice.
+Please don't withdraw into anger or cynicism about supposed injustice.
 I certainly feel I suffered from bias and University politics at some stages of my career.
-I I'll be honest, it has kept me awake at night more than once.
+I'll be honest, it has kept me awake at night more than once.
 Academic life can be very unfair.
 But if you focus on this too much it only makes the effects of it worse.

 Again, spend a few a few weeks feeling sorry for yourself if you want.
 Take long walks, watch your favourite television series on repeat.
 Eat lots of chocolate and drink lots of wine, but after that… Pick yourself up and just try again.
 As with any aspect of academia, persistence and resilience is more important than anything else.
 Good luck and if you feel this presentation has helped you I would love to hear from you.